chihacknight/chihacknight.org/_posts/events/2021-01-05-ald-villegas.md

 ---

 36th Ward Alderman [Gilbert Villegas](https://en.wikipedia.org/wiki/Gilbert_Villegas) has served on the Chicago [City Council](https://www.chicago.gov/city/en/about/council.html) sine 2015.
-As member of the Capital and Technology Development Committee and floor leader for Mayor Lori Lightfoot, Ald Villegas will share his plans to modernize the City's information technology systems.
+As chair of the Capital and Technology Development Committee and floor leader for Mayor Lori Lightfoot, Ald Villegas will share his plans to modernize the City's information technology systems.

+Villegas leads what [StateScoop Magazine described](https://statescoop.com/chicago-launches-technological-transformation-council/) as "a new public-private working group [that] will crowdsource urban technology practices from companies like Mastercard, Cisco, Microsoft, AT&T, as well as local firms, in an effort to build an inclusive tech workforce, save the city $200 million in IT costs and ready the city’s infrastructure for internet-connected devices."

+“We take a look at [private sector technologies],” Villegas told StateScoop.
+“Let them work the kinks out through their R&D, and once they’ve perfected it, why shouldn’t we take a look at following the industry?”

 ---